sentinel-1/odoo_forum_user_profile/README.md

 ```
 git update-index --assume-unchanged secret.json
 ```
 command once in your clone of the git repository in order to ignore this file and easily exclude your credentials from source control.
+Then you can write your credentials safely into the `secret.json` file.